meet the second round of

 free fund recipients-2022

 The FREE Fund received over 1700 applications in the first call for proposals.
 We funded 13 of those applications in 2021.
-The FREE Fund is excited to announce that 21 more organisations have been funded from the original call for applications.
+The FREE Fund is excited to announce that 21 more organisations have been funded from the original call for applications enabled by the Players of the People's Postcode Lottery.
 Meet them below!

 Street project foundation